zettuh/words/the_spectre_of_opsec.md

 **structure**: this document will be broken into numerous sections, and each section might very well have subsections #jump around to whatever is relevant to you

 **version**: 1.0
-*(this document will be revised based on the best information available, email ghuls@protonmail.com or on keybase @krlsmarxley to suggest revisions.)*
+*(this document will be revised based on the best information available)*

 **sections**: